researchdata-sheffield/dataviz-hub2/CONTRIBUTING.md

 We use [Jest][jest] as the test runner and [Playwright][playwright] for end to end testing.
 Please write test cases for new codes and use `npm run test:ci` to check if all tests passed.
 If contents are changed, use `npm run test:update` to update snapshots.

 You can also use `npm run test:e2e` to run end to end tests.
-To do this, you will need to serve a production build at `localhost:9000` first using `gatsby serve` so that browsers can access the website.
+To do this, you will need to serve a production build (use `npm run build:noGA`) at `localhost:9000` first using `gatsby serve` so that browsers can access the website.

 ### Continuous Integration